aegir-project/documentation/docs/install.md

 System Requirements
 -------------------

-A system capable of running Drupal
+A system capable of running Drupal.

 The Aegir system is entirely Drupal based, and has the same base requirements that Drupal does (with the exception that it won't run on Windows).
 See more notes on Unix and LAMP/LEMP requirements below.